TimRexJeff/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+    React is a library.
+It solves the problem of the DOM being slow by using a "virtual" Dom as an overlay to update changes to a webpage without updating the entire webpage.

 - [ ] What does it mean to _think_ in react?

+    Mock up -> Component Hierarchy -> Static Build -> UI State -> Data Flow

 - [ ] Describe state.

+    props (short for “properties”) and state are both plain JavaScript objects.
+While both hold information that influences the output of render, they are different in one important way: props get passed to the component (similar to function parameters) whereas state is managed within the component (similar to variables declared within a function).

 - [ ] Describe props.

+    props (short for “properties”) and state are both plain JavaScript objects.
+While both hold information that influences the output of render, they are different in one important way: props get passed to the component (similar to function parameters) whereas state is managed within the component (similar to variables declared within a function).

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+    A side effect is when a function's effect happens outside of that function's scope.
+We can add useEffect() to not only prevent side effects from happening unexpectedly, but also use the side effects to our advantage when we want to.

 ## Project Set Up